srujandeshpande/srujandeshpande/README.md

 ## Hello there.
 Welcome to my Profile! 👋
 I'm Srujan, a Microsoft Learn Student Ambassador and perpectual learner.
 Check out my portfolio [here](https://srujandeshpande.tech)!

-- 🔭  I’m currently working on multiple projects.
-One of them is a Cloud based Air Quality Visualization Platform.
-Working on some more stuff, but they're a secret 🤫 for now!
+- 🔭  I love working with Cloud Technologies and DevOps!
 - 🌱  I’m currently learning React, MongoDB, Django, Electron and Kubernetes!
 Have to say, Python and JavaScript are the best 😎
 - 💬 Ask me anything about Flask, FastAPI, MongoDB, DevOps, Blockchain and Google Cloud Platform.
 They're my favourite!
 - 📫 How to reach me: Shoot an email to srujan@deshpande.tech!